ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models: Experiments Results

 \section{Experiments \& Results}

-In this section, we extensively study text-conditioned diffusion models' ability to learn new concepts while preserving compositionality.
-To achieve that, we benchmark four state-of-the-art concept learning methodologies.
-In Section~\ref{sec:exsetup}, we explain the setup of the experiments, and in Section~\ref{sec:results} we report the evaluation results using \conceptbed{} evaluation framework: Concept Alignment and Compositional Reasoning.
-At last, we compare our findings with Human Evaluations.
-Please refer to the appendix for an in-depth discussion about the experimental setup, results, and human evaluations.
+In this section, we benchmark four state-of-the-art concept learning methodologies.
+We first explain the experimental setup and report the evaluation results using the \conceptbed{} framework along with human preferences.
+Additional details about the experimental setup, results, and human evaluations are in the appendix.